hayeah/sike-react-course/flexbox/_index.md

 ### Our Mission

-In this lesson we'll use flexbox to implement the basic layout of our web page:
+In this lesson we'll use flexbox to implement the basic layout of our page:

 ![](ilove-react-layout-only.jpg)